Lekhnath Paudyal

 Lekhnath Paudyal (लेखनाथ पौड्याल; 1885–1966) is regarded as the founding father of modern Nepali poetry literature (Kabi Shiromani) in the twentieth-century.
 His most important contribution is believed to be to the enrichment and refinement of the language rather than to its philosophical breadth.
 The best of Lekhnath's poems adhered to the old-fashioned conventions of Sanskrit poetics (kavya).

 Poudyal, the first modern Nepali poet, wrote in the classical style of Nepali poetry.
-His poems possessed a formal dignity that had been lacking in most earlier works in Nepali; many of them confirmed in their outlook with the philosophy of orthodox Vedanta, although others were essentially original in their tone and inspiration.
-His poems are very much popular, and often mentioned contemporary social and political issues.
+His poems possessed a formal dignity that had been lacking in most earlier works in Nepali; many of them conformed in their outlook with the philosophy of orthodox Vedanta, although others were essentially original in their tone and inspiration.
+His poems often mentioned contemporary social and political issues and remain popular.
 It is believed there were the first glimmerings of the poetic spirit that was to come after him.

 Personal life and childhood

-Lekhnath was born in Arghaun-Archale which lies at present Ward No 26, Pokhara Lekhnath Metropolitan City in Gandaki Province of Nepal in 1885.
+Lekhnath was born in Arghaun-Archale which lies at present Ward No 26, Pokhara Metropolitan City in Gandaki Province of Nepal in 1885.
 From an early age, he composed pedantic "riddle-solving" (samasya-purti) verses, a popular genre adapted from an earlier Sanskrit tradition, and his first published poems appeared in 1904.
 Two poems were published in an Indian Nepali journal, Sundari.
-Literally, his name means (lekh: to write, Nath: god) the god of writing.
+Literally, his name means (Lekh: to write, Nath: god) the god of writing.